 Basing on collected data we categorized the apps according to the business value.
 Then we developed the best modernization strategy for each category:

 - Upgrading non-critical apps to the latest Access version.
 The cheapest and the easiest option in terms of required effort is to upgrade all existing outdated Access apps to the latest Microsoft Access version.
-However, Microsoft Access is not really a good choice for mission-critical systems as it performs poorly and will not scale with growing business.
+However, Microsoft Access is not really a good choice for mission-critical systems as it performs poorly and will not scale with the growing business.

 - SQL Server as back-end + Access as front-end for medium-critical apps.
-The customer can continue using Microsoft Access as front-end solution while SQL Server will serve as back-end.
+The customer can continue using Microsoft Access as a front-end solution while SQL Server will serve as back-end.
 That would give an opportunity to save the expenses for applications that don’t need the highest UI performance.

 Additional optimization options